Merkoba/Meltdown/arguments.md

 ---

-### no-names-on-logs
+### no-names-in-logs

-Don't use the user names on logs
+Don't use the user names in logs

 Action: store_false